-What is Nursing Leadership?
+What is nursing leadership?

 Nursing leadership is one of the single most important factors in motivating and inspiring nurses (who make up the clear majority of the healthcare workforce) to practice at the top of their licensure.
-The ANA Leadership Institute describes a nurse leader as “a nurse who is interested in excelling in a career path, a leader within a healthcare organization who represents the interests of the nursing profession, a seasoned nurse or healthcare administrator interested in refining skills to differentiate them from the competition or to advance to the next level of leadership.”
+The American Nurses Association Leadership Institute describes a nurse leader as “a nurse who is interested in excelling in a career path, a leader within a healthcare organization who represents the interests of the nursing profession, a seasoned nurse or healthcare administrator interested in refining skills to differentiate them from the competition or to advance to the next level of leadership.”

 Nursing leadership and management is most successful when the entire team is also successful.
-While the definition of leadership in nursing often includes qualities such as encouraging, inspirational, and supportive—truly successful nursing leadership must be equipped to evolve as the nursing industry itself experiences ongoing change and shifts.
+While the definition of leadership in nursing often includes qualities such as encouraging, inspirational, and supportive — truly successful nursing leadership must be equipped to evolve as the nursing industry itself experiences ongoing change and shifts.
 This style of nursing leadership has been linked to improved patient outcomes, reduced medical errors, and improved staff retention, benefiting the healthcare workplace as whole.

 As nurse leaders become increasingly aware of the correlation between a stronger team and stronger achievements in patient quality and safety, understanding how to incorporate steps for strategic, long-term success into day-to-day practice is key.
 In any given day, a nurse leader will problem solve for issues related to bedside care, patient safety, budget constraints, and staffing shortages.
 Being able to perform well under pressure and balance the myriad of daily challenges is no small endeavor for even the most experienced nurse leader.